 Even though school does not begin until 8:15am, students are welcome to be dropped off any time after 6:30am.
-There are regularly many after-school activities taking place.
+There are regularly many after and before-school activities taking place.
 Students are welcome to remain in the building after school until events are ending.
 Many students remain in the Commons (cafeteria) after school while they wait for rides.
 The Library is open most days until 4pm and the NHS Tutor Lab is also available in the Library after school.

 Registration for subsequent school years

 In the spring of each school year, the business office will send you a registration form asking you to confirm your student’s enrollment for the following school year and to submit updated information for your tuition account.
 Please be sure to return this form on time with the $100 registration fee.
 If you will have more than one student enrolled, the fee is $150.

 Please note days that have early dismissals from school.

 Every student is required to perform five hours of Christian service for each semester in attendance at Powers Catholic.
 A broad range of service activities will be acceptable including our annual school-wide service day.
 While many students work and assist the community in various venues, service hours are to be voluntary, without pay, and with no classroom grade or mark given.
 No diploma will be granted until a student completes the required service hours.